PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

               -Forwarded-For)

 ..
 Note::
-    This version includes new URL categories for risk and newly created domains.
+    9.0 includes new URL categories for risk and newly created domains.
 In future best practices, these categories may be used to provide additional security protections when combined with existing URL categories.
 For now, these categories are only set to `alert`.